Natural Birth | 10 Tips

 #3: Find a Midwife/Obstetrician Who Will Support Natural Birth

-You may find it more difficult to find an obstetrician who will let you attempt a normal physiological birth in some instances, for example a VBAC (vaginal birth after caesarean) or even multiple births, however there are obstetricians out there who will support these births if all is going well, so do a little homework to find them.
+You may find it more difficult to find an obstetrician who will let you attempt a normal physiological birth in some instances, for example, a VBAC (vaginal birth after c-section) or even multiple births, however, there are obstetricians out there who will support these births if all is going well, so do a little homework to find them.

-Private hospitals and private obstetricians (you need a private obstetrician if you want a private hospital) have the statistically highest rate of birth interventions and caesareans across Australia.
-Consider your own independent midwife to take to hospital with you or look into a homebirth.
-Independent midwifery is the gold standard of care for low risk mothers and babies, offering individualised, continuity of care.
+Private hospitals and private obstetricians (you need a private obstetrician if you want a private hospital) have the statistically highest rate of birth interventions and c-sections across Australia.
+Consider your own independent midwife to take to the hospital with you or look into a homebirth.
+Independent midwifery is the gold standard of care for low-risk mothers and babies, offering individualized, continuity of care.

 Check out our article, Who Cares?
 Choosing a Model of Care.